Log canonical models of foliated surfaces: Valuative criterion of properness for M Psm

-By the Introduction and Theorem 1 in \cite{cano2014vector}, we have the following. \begin{thm}[{\cite[Introduction and Theorem 1]{cano2014vector}}] Any germ of vector fields on $(\bC^3,0)$ tangent to a codimension one foliation can be desingularized.
+By the Introduction and Theorem 1 in \cite{cano2014vector}, we have the following. \begin{thm}[{\cite[Introduction and Theorem 1]{cano2014vector}}] Any germ of vector fields on $(\bC^3,0)$ tangent to a rank-two foliation can be desingularized.
 That is, there exists a finite sequence of blowups such that the pullback foliation has only elementary singularities. \end{thm}